rlivings39/learning-ai/ai-courses-and-books/advanced-learning-algorithms/README.md

 When we say a network has N layers, it has N-1 hidden layers and 1 output layer.
 The input layer is not included.

 For an arbitrary layer `l` and unit `j` the equation is `a_jl = g(w_jl \dot a_lm1) + b_jl`. `g` is the **activation function**.
 We've used sigmoid but there are others.

+### Why nonlinearity?

+[Dive into Deep Learning](https://d2l.ai/chapter_multilayer-perceptrons/mlp.html#limitations-of-linear-models) describes why solely linear models have some limitations.
+In particular, linearity implies monotonicity and fixed marginal changes over large ranges.
+E.g. an income increase from $0 to $50,000 will have a huge impact on loan repayment compared to an increase from $1M to $1.05M.

+Introducing multiple layers in a model (aka hidden layers) with nonlinear activation functions helps to overcome linearity limitations.

 ## Making inferences with neural networks (forward propagation)